jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Diagram Elements

-Commands can have certain characteristics, that can be symbolized in Circular.
+Commands can have certain characteristics, symbolized in Circular.

 A *diamond* may express that a command is __executable__: